-The American Camp Association invites researchers to present results of camp-related studies at a Camp Research Forum to be held during the Association's 2014 National Conference from February 5-8, 2014 in Orlando, FL.
+The American Camp Association invites researchers to present results of camp-related studies at the ACA Camp Research Forum to be held during the Association's 2015 National Conference from February 3-6, 2015 in New Orleans, LA.

 Camp Research Forum Submission Details

 We welcome studies completed by faculty, students, researchers, and camp professionals.
 The focus of this Forum is to communicate the applications of completed research to camp professionals.
-A double-blind peer-review process will examine the appropriate research designs, but the presentations need to be practitioner-friendly and emphasize the application of the findings to building a body of camp knowledge.
+A double-blind peer-review process will examine the appropriate research designs and rigor, but the presentations need to be practitioner-friendly and emphasize the application of the findings to building a body of camp knowledge.